PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Mechanical Diagram/README.md

 **What would we change in it?**

-(Explain) This robot could use some stability modifications, and could need some better maintenance.
+This robot could use some stability modifications, and could need some better maintenance.